space-wizards/docs/src/en/space-station-14/departments/medical/proposals/Virology Reworked.md

 The point buy for a virus symptom severity should operate on a weighted bell curve, where very low severity symptoms (sometimes positive symptoms) are unlikely to happen, mild to moderate symptoms should be common, and severe symptoms should be uncommon.
 When a virus jumps species, the severity should be bumped up by one or two equivalent levels to make the event impactful (assuming this scale is working on a 0-5 scale).
 The originator species may have a minor cough while the reciever species might be literally coughing up their lungs for example.
 For the sake of simplicity in this doc, symptoms will be on a severity scale of 0-5.

 * Benign: The default virus state.
 Doesn't do anything.
 Cannot be removed.
+Functions as a time delay for other symptoms.
 * Runny Nose/Feels Funny: Basically doesn't do anything but let the carrier know they have something with an occasional popup.
 At higher levels, this can manifest into diziness, drowsiness or breathing difficulty.
 * Coughing/Sneezing: Makes the carrier cough or sneeze intermittently, creates an invisible area of effect for the virus to cause infection if it has a contact or airborne infection type.
 Should not generate an AOE if the individual is wearing a sterile mask.
 Severe cough can include coughing blood, and would cause minor bloodloss.
 No effect for no severity.
 * Dizziness: Applies the drunk effect to the carrier, more severe symptoms can apply a move debuff.
 No severity makes the carrier immune to drunkeness.